About

 The peaceful Velvet Revolution came in 1989 and Russian occupation ended in 1991.

 In 2005 I moved to Sydney to study media.
-I lived in New South Wales, eventually becoming an Australian citizen in 2014.
+I lived in New South Wales and eventually became an Australian citizen in 2014.

-I have built our family home here, with my own two hands, my wife by my side and our children under my feet.
-I designed many more (not only) homes and taught thousands of others to build even more homes.
+In 2020 I became a registered architect in Tasmania.
+I have built our family home with my own two hands, designed many more homes and taught thousands of others to build even more homes.

 While I work across Australia and internationally, I believe Tasmania to be the best place to live and raise family.
 I want it to stay that way.